 Child Custody Thailand

 Courts in Thailand do not recognise Sharia law so all judgements will be based on Thai civil law.
 Child custody in Thailand can be resolved by mutual agreement of both parties and by court decision.
 The nature of a child custody in Thailand is a battle which also relies on the marital status of the couple involved.
 Marriage would grant both parties an equal amount of responsibility to the child, and both can have access to the child depending on the agreement made or the ruling of the court.
 Fewer options are provided for unmarried couples.
 Under Thai law, sole custody is given to the mother of the children.
 The father is required to prove paternity of the child before any custody battle in court.
+Speak to a lawyer in Thailand for assistance.

 Child Custody Thailand